mzwealth/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-echo "pwd is the command that prints the absolute path name of the current working directory"
+Task 0: pwd is the command that prints the path name of the current working directory